gilzellner/jenkins_workshop/README.md

 requirements:
 Linux/MacOS laptop with Java6 or higher installed.
+Git installed
+Github user
 Good internet connection.

 Agenda:
-5 minute intro - what is Jenkins and what people use it for 55 minutes hands on work.
+5 minute intro - what is Jenkins and what people use it for 55 minutes hands on work. (part 1)
+15 minute break
+45 minutes hands on work, (part 2+3)

 ## Lets Install Jenkins on your computer
 Step 1: Download Jenkins: http://jenkins-ci.org/